No, you didn’t read that wrong.

 Consider the following tips and ask yourself, is the SEO you are speaking to now thinking with these ideas in mind when they perform triage on your online business?

-- Don’t give more than necessary for free.
-This weeds out the tire kickers and allows you to devote more time to those who are serious about growing their business online.
+Don’t Give Away Too Much for Free: While it’s essential to demonstrate value to prospective clients, it’s also crucial not to give away too much for free.
+This will help weed out tire-kickers and allow you to devote more time to those who are serious about growing their business online.

-- At the outset, it’s ok to Charge for valuable services.
-Even if they are not at your full capabilities they are important to establish trust and value to a prospective client.
-Don’t let them walk over you with their promises of further business down the line.
-A roadmap for their business is worth as much as any link you build or any 404 you fix.
+Charge for Valuable Services: Even if a client is not yet at your full capabilities, it’s okay to charge for valuable services at the outset.
+This will help establish trust and value with the client and prevent them from walking over you with promises of further business down the line.
+Remember that a roadmap for their business is worth as much as any link you build or any 404 you fix.

 1.What is your budget for this project?